cchitsiang/awesome-stars/topics.md

 - [shipshapecode/shepherd](https://github.com/shipshapecode/shepherd) - Guide your users through a tour of your app
 - [florinpop17/app-ideas](https://github.com/florinpop17/app-ideas) - A Collection of application ideas which can be used to improve your coding skills.
 - [techgaun/github-dorks](https://github.com/techgaun/github-dorks) - Find leaked secrets via github search
+- [lyft/cartography](https://github.com/lyft/cartography) - Cartography is a Python tool that consolidates infrastructure assets and the relationships between them in an intuitive graph view powered by a Neo4j database.
 - [timvisee/ffsend](https://github.com/timvisee/ffsend) - :mailbox_with_mail: Easily and securely share files from the command line.
 A fully featured Firefox Send client.
 - [nodejs/nodejs.dev](https://github.com/nodejs/nodejs.dev) - A new Node.js resource built using Gatsby.js with React.js, TypeScript, and Remark.
 - [axa-group/nlp.js](https://github.com/axa-group/nlp.js) - An NLP library for building bots, with entity extraction, sentiment analysis, automatic language identify, and so more